-Crummage the owner alleged that he would not have proceeded with the design had he known that he could not have windows in one of the long walls.
-But the cost of relocating the building to the centre of the lot, along with the possibility of three months’ delay going through the site planning process again, forced him to accept the windowless wall.
+The Owner alleged that he would not have proceeded with the design had he known that he could not have windows in one of the long walls.
+But once this was made clear, the cost of relocating the building to the centre of the lot, along with the possible three months’ delay going through the site planning process again, forced him to accept a windowless wall.

-Furthermore, the building had been designed with unacceptably low ceilings – mostly eight feet, where office buildings should have nine feet or more – and no account had been taken of air handling and duct work beneath the wood joists, which reduced the headroom in some areas even more.
-These unsatisfactory conditions had reduced the value of his investment, and the fiasco with the wall had cost him time.
-He had allowed the work to start without a permit, because the architect had told him that it could.
-His last complaint was that his business reputation had suffered.
+In addition, the building turned out to have unacceptably low ceilings – mostly at eight feet, whereas office buildings should have nine-foot ceilings or more.
+In addition, air-handling and duct work beneath the wood joists reduced the headroom in some areas still further.
+The value of his investment was reduced by these unsatisfactory conditions, and the fiasco with the wall had cost him time.
+The work had started without a permit because the Architect had told him that it could.
+Lastly, his business reputation had suffered.

 It all added up to a million dollars.

-The matter proceeded through discoveries and, upon an analysis of the evidence and testimony produced, Pro-Demnity concluded that, notwithstanding the grossly inflated amount of the claim, and the self-serving and insupportable appraisals produced by the plaintiff to bolster his alleged loss, the architect was not wholly credible, either.
-In the small town in which he lived it was unlikely that he had never observed the construction underway.
+The matter proceeded through Discoveries and, upon an analysis of the evidence and testimony produced – notwithstanding the grossly inflated amount of the claim and the self-serving and insupportable appraisals produced by the Plaintiff to bolster the alleged loss – Pro-Demnity concluded that the Architect was not wholly credible.
+In the small town in which he lived, it was unlikely that he had not observed construction underway.

-When interviewed by the Pro-Demnity counsel, Ed Ruff the construction manager told a story somewhat at odds with the architect’s version concerning the permit – he stated that Quandrie advised him to start – but backed him up on other issues.
+The Construction Manager was interviewed by Pro-Demnity counsel and he told a story somewhat at odds with the Architect’s version.
+Concerning the permit, he stated, it was the architect who advised him to start.
+However, he backed up the Architect on other issues.

-Clearly, liability for the location error was established, and some delay flowed from this error.
+Clearly, liability for the location error was the Architect’s.
+Some delay flowed from this error.
 Other issues were defensible.

-All sorts of verbal promises were claimed, but the defence was prejudiced by the lack of an architect/client agreement.
-The informal manner that reflected the relaxed small-town environment blurred the roles of the parties, including that of the construction manager.
+All sorts of verbal promises were claimed, but the defense was prejudiced by the lack of an architect–client agreement.
+The informal manner that reflected the relaxed small-town environment blurred the roles of the parties, including the Construction Manager.